gigasquid/gigasquid.github.io/source/_posts/2022-12-31-vector-symbolic-architectures-in-clojure.markdown

 VSAs and hyperdimensional computing seem like a natural fit for LISP and Clojure.
 I've only scratched the surface here in how the two can fit together.
 I hope that more people are inspired to look into it and _small AI with big dimensions_.

+Full code and examples here [https://github.com/gigasquid/vsa-clj](https://github.com/gigasquid/vsa-clj).

-Special thanks to Ross Gayler in helping me to implement VSAs and understanding their coolness.
+_Special thanks to Ross Gayler in helping me to implement VSAs and understanding their coolness._